 The main stages through which a family passes during its lifetime are the initial childless stage, usually lasting one or two years, the childbearing stage, defined by the interval between the first and last birth, usually extending over approximately eight years, and the intermediate stage occurring between the birth of the last child and the first child leaving home, extending for about 16 years and representing the only period during which all members of the family are living in the household.
 This is followed by what is often referred to as the "launching" stage, occurring between the events of the first and last child leaving home, usually of comparable length to the childbearing stage.
-Beyond the launching stage ending when one of the spouses dies.
+Beyond the launching stage, when the parents are again alone in the household is the post-parental stage ending when one of the spouses dies.
 Then follows a period of widowhood until the death of the other parent.
 Obviously, the sequence and timing of the stages of the life cycle differ from this for families prematurely broken by death or divorce of the parents.